FrostSource/hla_extravaganza/README.md

-*NOTE: This repository is going through heavy behind-the-scenes changes and might not be up-to-date with the latest assets.*
+*NOTE: This repository is going through heavy behind-the-scenes changes so the releases section might not be up-to-date with the latest assets.
+The Google Drive should always be up-to-date now.*

 A collection of scripts and resources to improve functionality of Half-Life: Alyx for mappers.